Karaborg/My-Docker-Notes/README.md

 CMD ["npm", "start"]
 ```

-After specifying the `VOLUME`, the file will not be lost after you stop the container, **unless you delete the container**.
-Docker will save the file on our local but does not let you access.
-But, **docker will give volume a unique name each time you run the container** and that causes us to not use it like we want to use.
+After specifying the `VOLUME`, the file will not be lost after you stop the container **unless you delete the container**.
+Docker will save the file on our local but does not let you access it.
+But, **docker will give the volume a unique name each time you run the container** and that causes us to not use it like we want to use it.

 Therefore, there are 2 types of volumes: **anonymous volumes** and **named volumes**.

 > Anonymous volumes are closely attached to the container but, named volumes are not.

-To create named volume, we will specify it on our `docker run ...` command with a `-v` tag. **We cannot create named volumes on our docker file**.
+To create a named volume, we will specify it on our `docker run ...` command with a `-v` tag. **We cannot create named volumes on our docker file**.
 ```
 $ docker run -p <exposedPortForLocal>:<exposedPortYouMentionedOnDockerFile> -d --rm --name <containerName> -v <volumeName>:/<folderPath> <imageName>:<imageTag>
 ```